ICT in het Onderwijs

 For each item in a collection you will find statistics.
 These can be found by going to the Statistics tab (second tab) while on the Collection homepage.

 You will find an overview of the items in the collection, of which you will immediately see the question, item-id, and the type of question.
-Furthermore, you will find some additional statistics for each item:
+Click the three-dot icon to remove or add columns, for example 'Chance score', 'Used in' and 'Given Answers'.
+Or click on the information icon in front of the question to view the details of that question.

-7. Status : provides an indication about the difficulty of the item and whether that makes it a good item or not.
-The options are Ok and Warning:
+6. Status : provides an indication about the difficulty of the item and whether that makes it a good item or not.
+The options are Hard, Medium and Easy:

 You will only see the statistics once an item has been used in tests and after the tests have been submitted.